phucbm/threejs-journey/README.md

 ### 09. Geometries

 - Vertices (coordinates)
-- `Float32Array`: to gain a better performance with custom geometries
+- Use `Float32Array`: to gain a better performance with custom geometries
 - `THREE.BufferGeometry()`

 ### 10. Debug UI